C2SM/git-course/advanced/slides/slides.md

 You will review each other's pull requests, so **work in pairs**.

 <!--
-Organise the pairs before explaining anything else, and make sure nobody is left without a partner.
-Anyone still lacking a GitHub account needs one now.
+- Organise pairs before explaining anything else - make sure nobody is left without a partner
+  - Anyone lacking a GitHub account needs one now

-About 30 minutes, and it is the exercise most likely to overrun.
+- About 30 minutes - exercise most likely to overrun

-Two logistics points to state clearly:
+- Two logistics points to state clearly:
-- Clone the fork somewhere outside `advanced_git`, so it does not collide with the morning's practice repositories.
+  - Clone the fork somewhere outside `advanced_git` - avoids colliding with the morning's practice repositories
-- They will need to authenticate when pushing.
-If anyone has neither an SSH key nor a token set up, that is the first thing to sort out.
+  - They'll need to authenticate when pushing - sort out SSH key or token now if missing

-The review half is the part people skip when time runs short, so protect it: leaving a real comment on a colleague's pull request is the whole point of pairing.
+- Protect the review half - it's what people skip when time runs short
+  - Leaving a real comment on a colleague's PR is the whole point of pairing -->
--->

 ---